Analysis of Wallace's Proof of the Born Rule in Everettian Quantum Mechanics: Formal Aspects: Quantum Decision Problem

 Elements of $\R$ are events called \emph{rewards}.
-Wallace does not elaborate much, saying that they are \begin{quote} \ldots a coarse-graining of the macrostate subspaces \ldots such that an agent's only preference is to which reward subspace she is in. \cite[p.
-165]{Wallace2012} \end{quote} So we depend on his use of the concept to reveal more about its meaning.
-Two possible characterizations of $\R$ can be identified, the first reflecting the terminology, and the second corresponding to the above description.
+They ``represent payoffs an agent could get'' \cite[p.175]{Wallace2012}, and are ``\ldots a coarse-graining of the macrostate subspaces\ldots such that an agent's only preference is to which reward subspace she is in'' \cite[p.
+165]{Wallace2012}.

-\begin{RePay}[RePay] To each payoff of a bet there corresponds some $r\in\R$, consisting of all superpositions of states in which the agent received that payoff. \end{RePay}

-\begin{RePref}[RePref] Reward subspaces should be set up in such a way that the agent will be completely indifferent between two states of the same $r$. \end{RePref}

-Wallace seems to alternate between these two, which may be incompatible.
-Suppose some bets give a \$10 payoff in certain cases.
-If \nameref{ax:RePay} is valid, there is a single $r\in\R$ corresponding to it, which we label as $r=$``\$10 payoff''.
-As in EQM quantum states include the agent, such $r$ will contain events reflecting all possible circumstances leading to this payoff, as each history produces a different state of the agent's memory.
-This conflicts with \nameref{ax:RePref}, as for example receiving this payoff in a time consuming bet might be less preferable than in a fast one. \nameref{ax:RePref} would require the event ``\$10 payoff'' to be partitioned in several rewards: $r_1=$``\$10 payoff on a quick bet A'', $r_2=$``\$10 payoff on bet B, with the agent doing an extra experiment'', and so on.
-Actually, for each $r$ we would have to list every single factor that might influence the agent's preference, possibly making the a priori determination of $\R$ unfeasible.

-Another way to have \nameref{ax:RePref} would be to define $\R$ a posteriori, in terms of $\succ$.
-Apparently, this was Wallace's initial idea, as he states that reward subspace is a derived concept (\cite[p.234]{Wallace2010}, removed in \cite{Wallace2012}).
-But this would lead to difficulties with axioms refering to rewards, as any characterization of $\R$ would depend on properties of $\succ$ we are trying to deduce.

-Perhaps a compromise could be reached, by allowing the choice of reward subspaces to involve just a few other factors besides payoffs, and imposing a somewhat artificial condition that the agent should take only these into account in his decision.
-However, if this is not dealt with carefully, we may end up forcing the agent not to care about certain factors, like branchings that preserve the payoff, before we even conclude whether it is reasonable to do so.

-Another problem is that, by describing $\R$ as a coarse-graining of $\M$, Wallace seems to imply that every $M$ will be in some $r$, and at points he seems to use it implicitly.
-If \nameref{ax:OrthMacr} holds this is true, as $\R$ is a partition of $\H$, and each $r$ has a partition in macrostates.
-Without \nameref{ax:OrthMacr}, it is not even clear why should we require rewards to be perfectly orthogonal\footnote{Again, orthogonality and almost orthogonality can lead to very different results in high dimensions.} to each other.

-\subsubsection{Acts}
+The description of $\R$ as a coarse-graining of $\M$ indicates that any $M\in\M$ should be in some $r\in\R$.
+But Wallace has not formalized such condition, and his example of $\M=\E$ \cite[p.176]{Wallace2012}, plus the use of $M\wedge r$ in the statement of \nameref{ax:MacIndif} \cite[p.179]{Wallace2012}, suggest otherwise.
+By the \nameref{ax:OrthCond}, $M=\dot{\vee}_{r\in\R} M\wedge r$, so a macrostate $M$ not contained in any $r$ is a disjunction of events from distinct reward subspaces.
+This seems to go against his characterizations of macrostates and rewards.

+Our condition that $\R$ be finite is just to avoid some technicalities and focus on the main parts of Wallace's proof.
+As his goal is just to show Born weights replace probabilities in quantum decisions, and not to develop a general-purpose quantum decision theory, this is not an important loss of generality.
+In any case, the proof can be adapted to work with infinitely many rewards, as in Wallace's original one.

+\subsection{Acts}